Moist, tender, and fuss free Slow Cooker Pineapple Cranberry Ham. Perfect for the holidays or…

 This post contains affiliate links.
 Please read my disclosure policy here.

-Slow Cooker Chili Dogs and Chili Corn Chips - cook once and enjoy it both ways.
-Perfect for a tailgate party or potluck.
+Slow Cooker Chili Dogs and Chili Corn Chips

 - 2 tbsp vegetable oil